glotzerlab/signac-docs/docs/source/recipes.rst

         return "mpiexec -n 2 mpi_program {job.ws}/input_file.txt"

 The ``flow.cmd`` decorator instructs **signac-flow** to interpret the operation as a command rather than a Python function.
-The ``FlowProject.operation.with_directives`` decorator provides additional instructions on how to execute this operation and is not strictly necessary for the example above to work.
+The ``@FlowProject.operation.with_directives(...)`` decorator provides additional instructions on how to execute this operation.
+The decorator ``@FlowProject.operation`` does not assign any directives to the operation.
 However, some script templates, including those designed for HPC cluster submissions, will use the value provided by the ``np`` key to compute the required compute ranks for a specific submission.

 .. todo::